Escape the File Desert!

 Transformation & distribution of documents

-Shadow documentation by process owners: wild growth occurs
+Shadow documentation by process owners

 Graphical modelling: Another tool is needed